bharathmit/SpringBoot-RabbitMQ/README.md

 Key Features and Technologies:

-Gradle Build Tool
+Maven Build Tool

-Gradle is an open source build automation system that builds upon the concepts of Apache Ant and Apache Maven and introduces a Groovy-based domain-specific language (DSL) instead of the XML form used by Apache Maven of declaring the project configuration.
+Maven is a project management and comprehension tool.
+Maven provides developers a complete build lifecycle framework.
+Development team can automate the project's build infrastructure in almost no time as Maven uses a standard directory layout and a default build lifecycle.

 Java Server Faces(JSF) / PrimeFaces.